 How to Install Gnome 40 on Ubuntu 20.10

-After installing Ubuntu 20.10 on your system, now you need to open the terminal and add the unofficial PPA according to the following commands:
+First of all, you should prepare a good environment for installation.
+After installing Ubuntu 20.10 from Linux VPS distributions on your system, now you need to open the terminal and add the unofficial PPA according to the following commands:

 sudo add-apt-repository ppa:shemgp/gnome-40